barton-willis/incomplete_gamma_int/README.md

 ### Mathematica® Integration Example

-Here, we use both plain Mathematica (version 14.1) as well as the Rubi integrator for Mathematica on example (%i5) from above.
+Here, we use both plain Mathematica (version 14.1) as well as the Rubi integrator (version V4.17.3.0) for Mathematica on example (%i5) from above.
 Neither gives a satisfactory antiderivative.
 For details about Rubi, see [Rule-Based Integration System](https://rulebasedintegration.org/).

 This example shows that the method used in the `incomplete_gamma_int` package can